chazzly/knife-verschart/README.md

 Showing Versions for cs1chl001.classifiedventures.com

-Version numbers in the Latest column in teal are frozen Version numbers in the <primary> Environment which are NOT frozen will be red.
+Version numbers in the Latest column in teal are frozen Version numbers in the <primary> Environment(s) which are NOT frozen will be red.

 Cookbooks                          Latest      Sandbox   Dev       IT        Staging   PRODUCTION